joshuacords/opr/Mini-OPR.md

 ## Morale Tests
 Whenever a unit takes a wound from a spell, ability, or after Resolving Attacks outside a Charge Action, a Morale Test may be necessary.

+Abilities that trigger or activate as part of an attack (ie: Impact, Take Down) apply their wounds during that attack's resolution and do not trigger a separate Morale Test.

 If half or less of the models in a unit remain from the amount it started the game with, or for a single model unit - if it has taken at least half of its Tough value in wounds, the unit takes a **Morale Test**.
 If the test fails, the unit is **Shaken**.

 To take a Morale Test, the unit rolls a Quality Test. **Shaken** units always fail Morale Tests.